Shots in the Back: Exhuming the 1970 Augusta Riot

-The immediate cause of the August riot was the murder of Charles Oatman, an African American teenager held by police in the county jail.
-During the riot, six black men were killed by white police officers, all of them shot in the back.
+The immediate cause of the Augusta riot was the murder of Charles Oatman, an African American teenager held by police in the county jail.
+During the riot, six Black men were killed by white police officers, all of them shot in the back.

 Much of Augusta’s black business district was also set ablaze, including many white and Chinese-American owned businesses.
 Some 1,500 members of the National Guard were called in to ease the unrest.
 Despite all the chaos, the riot has largely been forgotten, even in Georgia.